hediet/visualization/visualization-bundle/README.md

 You can use the [`simple-text-visualizer`](./src/visualizers/simple-text-visualizer/index.tsx) as starting point!
 Just copy the folder, rename the ids and names, export it [here](./src/visualizers/index.ts) and read through all the comments of the simple-text-visualizer!

+Use the "open" button in the playground to debug your new visualization!